skienzmatishun/deal-with-the-devil/src/content/testimonial.md

 date: 2023-02-21T10:00:00.000Z
 tags:
   - Testimonials
-excerpt: Jarious McNeil was the last person to be seen with Brandon Hastings.
-McNeil was the person who was selling parts off of Hastings car.
-While being questioned by the investigating officers, McNeil changed his story four times.
+excerpt: Jarious McNeil, the last person seen with Brandon Hastings, becomes a central figure in this case.
+He was involved in selling parts from Hastings' car and had a questionable testimony.
+During the investigation, McNeil changed his story multiple times, adding complexity to the matter.

 ---